Tutorial

 git version 2.25.1

-However, if you did not get output of a Git version number, you can install it with the Ubuntu default package manager APT.
+If you did not get output of a Git version number, you will need to install it with the Ubuntu default package manager APT.

 First, use the apt package management tools to update your local package index.